Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Introduction

 Unfortunately, the very features that make muons special and easily distinguishable from backgrounds also hinder the precise measurement of their energy in the ultra-relativistic regime.
 While the energy of electrons is effectively inferred from the electromagnetic showers they initiate in dense calorimeters, muon energy estimates rely solely on the determination of the curvature of their trajectory in a magnetic field.
 If we consider the ATLAS and CMS detectors as a reference, we observe that the relative resolution of muon transverse momentum achieved in those state-of-the-art instruments at \SI{1}{\tev} ranges from 8 to 20\% in ATLAS, and from 6 to 17\% in CMS~\cite{atlasmuon,cmsmuon}, depending on detection and reconstruction details; by comparison, for electrons of the same energy the resolution ranges from 0.5 to 1.0\% in ATLAS, and from 1 to 2\% in CMS~\cite{atlaselec,cmselec}.
 Clearly, for non-minimum-ionizing particles, calorimetric measurements win over curvature determinations at high energy, due to the different scaling properties of the respective resolution functions: relative uncertainty of curvature-driven estimates grows linearly with energy, while the one of calorimetric estimates decreases with $\sqrt{E}$.

 However, ultra-relativistic muons do not behave as minimum-ionizing particles; rather, they show a rise in their radiative energy loss~\cite{pdg} above roughly \SI{100}{\gev} (see \autoref{f:muonEloss}).
 The effect is clear, although undeniably very small in absolute terms; for example, a \SI{1}{\tev} muon is expected to lose a mere \SI{2.3}{\gev} in traversing the $\SI{25.8}{X_0}$ of the CMS electromagnetic calorimeter~\cite{CMSDetPaper}.
-For that reason, radiative losses have never been exploited to estimate muon energy in collider detectors\footnote {To our knowledge, a measurement strategy has been demonstrated only in the IceCube experiment~\cite{Abbasi_2013,Aartsen_2014}, where the energy of muons of interest is still higher than that investigated in this work, and the thickness in radiation lengths of the traversed detector material is over an order of magnitude larger than that of present-day collider detectors.}.
-It is the purpose of this work to show how, contrarily to the standing paradigm, low-energy photons radiated by TeV-energy muons and detected in a sufficiently thick and fine-grained calorimeter may be successfully exploited to estimate muon energy even in collider detector applications.
+For that reason, patterns of radiative losses have never been exploited to estimate muon energy in collider detectors\footnote {To our knowledge, a measurement strategy has been demonstrated only in the IceCube experiment~\cite{Abbasi_2013,Aartsen_2014}, where the energy of muons of interest is still higher than that investigated in this work, and the thickness in radiation lengths of the traversed detector material is over an order of magnitude larger than that of present-day collider detectors.
+Moreover, attempts to aid the muon reconstruction with the energy sum in the calorimeters have been made by the ATLAS Collaboration~\cite{Nikolopoulos:2007zz,theatlascollaboration2009expected}}.
+It is the purpose of this work to show how low-energy photons radiated by TeV-energy muons and detected in a sufficiently thick and fine-grained calorimeter may be successfully exploited to estimate muon energy even in collider detector applications.
 Crucially, we will also demonstrate how the input of such a measurement is not only the magnitude, but also the pattern of the detected energy depositions in the calorimeter cells.